Manishthapa2022/Kickstarter-analysis/README.md

 ### LImitations of the Data Set
 There was no analysis conducted based on the Target audiance (such as Young, old, men, women or children), and ratings and the performance of the Artists.
 Also, the specific cites were these plays took place was not mentioned and also if any promotions/advertisements were carried out prior to the launch of the plays.
 ### Further investigations
-We coul have done further analysis as blow:
+We could have done further analysis as below:
-* chart plot showing the lenght of the project with respect to the success rate
+* chart plot showing outcomes based on the lenght of the project
-* chart plot showing the
+* Box and whiskers chart plot comparing the mean, median and the IQR figures for both Pledged and Goal amount